pinterest/querybook/docs_website/docs/changelog/breaking_change.md

 Here are the list of breaking changes that you should be aware of when updating Querybook:

+## v3.1.0

+Query cells and query executions are now added as new indices in ElasticSearch.

+Depending on your deployment of ElasticSearch, you might need to manually re-initialize the ElasticSearch to create the new query indices and bulk insert existing query cells & executions.

+Follow the instructions at [Re-Initialize ElasticSearch](../developer_guide/reinitialize_es.md) to ensure that ElasticSearch will be re-initialized in your deployment.

 ## v3.0.0

 ### All optional Python dependencies are removed